Henry Miller: Paris, 1930–1939

-In 1928, Miller spent several months in Paris with June, a trip which was financed by Freedman.
+In 1928, Miller spent several months in Paris with June, a trip financed by Freedman.
 One day on a Paris street, Miller met another author, Robert W. Service, who recalled the story in his autobiography: "Soon we got into conversation which turned to books.
 For a stripling he spoke with some authority, turning into ridicule the pretentious scribes of the Latin Quarter and their freak magazine."
 In 1930, Miller moved to Paris unaccompanied.
-Soon after, he began work on Tropic of Cancer, writing to a friend, "I start tomorrow on the Paris book: First person, uncensored, formless – fuck everything!"
-Although Miller had little or no money the first year in Paris, things began to change after meeting Anaïs Nin who, with Hugh Guiler, went on to pay his entire way through the 1930s including the rent for an apartment at 18 Villa Seurat.
+Soon thereafter, he began work on Tropic of Cancer, writing to a friend, "I start tomorrow on the Paris book: First person, uncensored, formless—fuck everything!"
+Miller had little or no money the first year in Paris, but things began to change after he met Anaïs Nin, who, with Hugh Guiler, paid his entire way through the 1930s, including the rent for an apartment at 18 Villa Seurat.
 Nin became his lover and financed the first printing of Tropic of Cancer in 1934 with money from Otto Rank.
-She would write extensively in her journals about her relationship with Miller and his wife June; the first volume, covering the years 1931–34, was published in 1966.
+She wrote extensively in her journals about her relationship with Miller and June; the first volume, covering the years 1931–34, was published in 1966.
 Late in 1934, June divorced Miller by proxy in Mexico City.

 In 1931, Miller was employed by the Chicago Tribune Paris edition as a proofreader, thanks to his friend Alfred Perlès, who worked there.
-Miller took this opportunity to submit some of his own articles under Perlès' name, since at that time only the editorial staff were permitted to publish in the paper.
+Miller took this opportunity to submit some of his own articles under Perlès's name, since at that time only the editorial staff were permitted to publish in the paper.
 This period in Paris was highly creative for Miller, and during this time he also established a significant and influential network of authors circulating around the Villa Seurat.
 At that time a young British author, Lawrence Durrell, became a lifelong friend.
 Miller's correspondence with Durrell was later published in two books.
 During his Paris period he was also influenced by the French Surrealists.

 His works contain detailed accounts of sexual experiences.
 His first published book, Tropic of Cancer (1934), was published by Obelisk Press in Paris and banned in the United States on the grounds of obscenity.
 The dust jacket came wrapped with a warning: "Not to be imported into the United States or Great Britain."
 He continued to write novels that were banned; along with Tropic of Cancer, his Black Spring (1936) and Tropic of Capricorn (1939) were smuggled into his native country, building Miller an underground reputation.
-While the aforementioned novels remained banned in the US for over two decades, in 1939, New Directions published The Cosmological Eye, Miller's first book to be published in America.
-The collection contained short prose pieces, most of which originally appeared in Black Spring and Max and the White Phagocytes (1938).
+While the aforementioned novels remained banned in the US for over two decades, in 1939, New Directions published The Cosmological Eye, Miller's first book to be published in the US.
+The collection contained short prose pieces, most of which originally appeared in 1938 in Black Spring and Max and the White Phagocytes.